 Additionally, members of the following UGA offices are designated as confidential support employees for incidents and allegations of sexual assault.
-Absent circumstances indicating an imminent threat of harm to an individual University Community member or the University Community as a whole, these confidential support employees are not required to disclose information that identifies a sexual assault survivor or third party complainant:
+Absent circumstances indicating an imminent threat of harm to an individual University Community member or to the University Community as a whole, these confidential support employees are not required to disclose information that identifies a sexual assault survivor or third party complainant:

 - Office of Relationship and Sexual Violence Prevention (RSVP)